espocrm/documentation/docs/development/orm.md

 $attributeValue = $entity->get('attributeName');
 ```

+!!! note

+    As EspoCRM supports custom fields and relationships which are added dynamically without the need to compile, attribute accessor methods *get*, *set* and *has* were introduced.
+For type safety, consider creating getters and setters for needed attributes in your custom entity class.
+Use these methods in your business logic code.

 ### Has attribute value

 Checks whether an attribute is set.
 Note: If it's set to `NULL` it will return `true`.